Multi-Channel Speaker Verification for Single and Multi-talker Speech: Multi-Channel Speaker Verification

 \subsection{Large-Margin Contrastive Fine-Tuning}

-We are inspired by \cite{li2017deep}, which proposed to switch from \ac{CE} loss to Triplet loss towards the end of speaker embedding training and showed it generalizes better compared to fixed \ac{CE} loss training.
-We investigate if the learned multi-channel speaker embedding space can be made more discriminative using contrastive loss based post-processing.
+We investigate if the learned multi-channel speaker embedding space can be made more discriminative using contrastive loss-based post-processing.
+We are inspired by \cite{li2017deep}, which proposed to switch from \ac{CE} loss to Triplet loss towards the end of speaker embedding training for superior generalization.
 On the pre-trained multi-channel model, we minimize $\mathcal{L}_{\text{triplet}} = f_\beta (d(a,p) - d(a,n) + m)$, where $f_\beta(x) = \beta^{-1} \log(1+\exp(\beta x))$, $\mathcal{L}_{\text{triplet}}$ refers to the contrastive (Triplet) loss, $f_\beta(\cdot)$ is the softplus function (smooth version of hinge function~\cite{hermans2017defense}), $\beta$ is a non-negative constant, and $d$ is the Euclidean distance function.
-In the Triplet loss terminology~\cite{li2017deep}, $a$ is an \emph{anchor} example, $p$ is a \emph{positive} example, $n$ is a \emph{negative} example, and $m$ is the \emph{margin}. $a$ and $p$ belongs to the same class while $n$ belongs to a different class.
+In the Triplet loss terminology~\cite{li2017deep}, $a$ is an \emph{anchor} example, $p$ is a \emph{positive} example, $n$ is a \emph{negative} example, and $m$ is the \emph{margin}. $a$ and $p$ belong to the same class while $n$ belongs to a different class.
 For triplet formation, we follow the \emph{hardest} mining strategy~\cite{hermans2017defense}.
 It refers to choosing \emph{hardest positive} and \emph{hardest negative} example for each anchor with $d$ as the criterion.
-For this, training batch must contain multiple examples per speaker.
-We follow \emph{PK sampling} by choosing $K$ examples per $P$ unique speakers.
+For this, the training batch must contain multiple examples per speaker.
+We follow \emph{PK sampling} i.e. choose $K$ examples per $P$ unique speakers.
 We are particularly interested in \emph{large margins} in this formulation.